Data on the energy efficiency of real estate

 What is the federal government doing?

-The Federal Office for the Environment (FOEN) and the State Secretariat for International Finance (SIF) have conducted the climate goal alignment test since 2017, and added a module for real estate and mortgages in 2020.
-Every two years, banks and insurers are invited to measure the CO2 emissions of their mortgage portfolios on a voluntary basis, and have them compared with the climate target for the domestic building stock.
-The methodology, which was developed by Wüest Partner, is available licence-free to all interested banks and other players on request.
+The Federal Office for the Environment (FOEN) and the State Secretariat for International Finance (SIF) have conducted the PACTA Climate Test since 2017, and added a module for real estate and mortgages in 2020.
+Every two years, all Swiss banks, insurers, asset managers and pension funds are invited to measure the CO2 emissions of their real estate and mortgage portfolios on a voluntary basis, and have them compared with the climate targets for the domestic building stock.
+The methodology, which was developed by Wüest Partner on behalf of the FOEN, is available licence-free to all interested banks and other players on request.

 What datasets are in the public domain?

 One source of public domain data is the Federal Register of Buildings and Dwellings (RBD).
-This lists the building category, year or period of construction, dimensions and heating system for every property in Switzerland (see the overview of RBD data).
-The information is also available to third parties (see the instructions from the Federal Statistical Office).
+This lists the building category, year or period of building, dimensions and heating system for every property in Switzerland (see the overview of RBD data).
+The information is also available to third parties (see the instructions from the Federal Statistical Office (FSO)).
 However, the quality, completeness and up-to-dateness of the data varies from canton to canton.
-The Federal Statistical Office has published a progress monitor for heating systems data.
+The FSO has published a progress monitor for heating systems data.
+It FSO is also working to improve the quality of climate and energy data on an ongoing basis using secondary data, including those from combustion inspections, building certificates and funding programmes.

 Datasets with public-law relevance